grimmjow8/snapraid-runner/README.md

   edit its contents.
 You need to at least configure `snapraid.exectable` and `snapraid.config`.
 * Run the script via `python snapraid-runner.py`.
+* To set cronjob on linux, `python snapraid-runner.py --install` `--uninstall` can be used to disable the cronjob
 ## Features
 * Runs `diff` before `sync` to see how many files were deleted and aborts if that number exceeds a set threshold.